- Health & Nursing Programs

 Surgical Technology Accreditation

-Eastern Florida State College offers an associate degree program in Surgical Technology.
+Eastern Florida State College offers an associate degree program in Surgical Services.
 Students in this program develop the technical ability and acquire the knowledge necessary for initial employment in a hospital operating room as a member of a surgical team and qualify for employment in any health care facility where surgery is performed.
-Students complete a one-year academic study including supervised clinical training in the Surgical Technology lab on campus and in the modern surgical arenas of area health care facilities.
+Students complete a one-year academic study including supervised clinical training in the Surgical Services lab on campus and in the modern surgical arenas of area health care facilities.

-The Surgical Technology program operates under the guidelines of the Association of Surgical Technologists (AST) and the Florida Department of Education.
+The program operates under the guidelines of the Association of Surgical Technologists (AST) and the Florida Department of Education.

-Eastern Florida State College's Surgical Technology program is in the process of reapplying for initial accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).
+Eastern Florida State College's Surgical Services program is in the process of reapplying for initial accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).